 His Branches is committed to provide contact, support, oversight, and accountability for a missionary to Lebanese refugees in Israel.
-Restricted Net Assets on the Statement of Financial Condition represents \$1,000 and \$450 for the years ended June 30, 2014 and 2013, designated by donors for this ministry.
+Restricted Net Assets on the Statement of Financial Condition represents \$870 and \$1000 for the years ended June 30, 2015 and 2014, designated by donors for this ministry.

-His Branches, operating as His Branches Health Services, also provides medical and billing services to Joy Family Medicine (JFM), a separate and independent medical practice on North Goodman Street in the city of Rochester.
-This entity is expected to be brought under His Branches oversight as of February, 2015; the two to be known collectively as His Branches Health Services.
+His Branches, operating as His Branches Health Services, also provided medical and billing services to Joy Family Medicine (JFM), a separate and independent medical practice on North Goodman Street in the city of Rochester.
+This entity has been brought under His Branches oversight during the year ended June 30, 2015; the two medical ministries to be known collectively as His Branches Health Services.
 During the years presented, services to Joy Family Medicine have been reimbursed at cost and the activities of that medical practice are not included in these financial statements.
 See also Note P, Subsequent Events.